 Do Deer Eat Elderberry Bushes?

-Elderberry bushes are deciduous shrubs that bear diverse varieties of small berries, used in producing jellies, jams, and wines.
-These shrubs are natives to America and can be highly beneficial, in many gardens.
-Still, the question on the hearts of many potential growers is – do deer eat elderberry bush?
+Elderberry bushes are deciduous shrubs that bear diverse varieties of small berries.
+The simple fruits are often ingredients in jellies, jams, and wines.
+Native Americans first harvested elderberries.
+These shrubs can be highly beneficial in many gardens.
+Still, the question in the hearts of many potential growers is – “do deer eat elderberry bush?”
 The shortest answer is Yes and No.

-If you have been asked – do deer eat elderberries – in the past, now you know that the answer depends on the unique situation.
-Elderberries are commonly listed as deer-resistant plants, but they aren’t always so in many regions.
-Hence, if you plan on cultivating elderberries, you should always add a good number of deer deterrent practices to your list.
-It is better to be safe than sorry.
+If you’ve been asked – do deer eat elderberries – in the past, now you know that the answer depends.
+Every situation is unique, so there’s no definitive answer.
+Elderberries are commonly on lists as deer-resistant plants.
+However, the bushes might be eaten in your region.
+So, if you plan on cultivating elderberries, you need deer deterrence.
+Add some techniques to protect your beautiful small fruits.
+It’s better to be safe than sorry.